skynetservices/skydns1/README.md

 - -graphiteServer - When this flag is set to a Graphite Server URL:PORT, metrics will be posted to a graphite server
 - -stathatUser - When this flag is set to a valid StatHat user, metrics will be posted to that user's StatHat account periodically
 - -secret - When this variable is set, the HTTP api will require an authorization header that matches the secret passed to skydns when it starts
-- -nameserver - Nameserver address to forward (non-local) queries to e.g. "8.8.8.8:53,8.8.4.4:53", in other words an IP:PORT where multiple nameserver maybe listed, seperated by a comma "`,`".
+- -nameserver - Nameserver address to forward (non-local) queries to e.g. "8.8.8.8:53,8.8.4.4:53", in other words an IP:PORT where multiple nameserver maybe listed, separated by a comma "`,`".

 ##API
 ### Service Announcements